IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 ### 2. High Priority: Resolving the Leadership Disconnect

-The **1.01-point gap** in Inclusive Leadership perception and the low self-assessment scores among executives indicate a top-down failure in support and self-awareness.

 | Recommendation | Action Plan | Strategic Rationale |
 | :--- | :--- | :--- |